larskotthoff/kukulkan/README.md

 - keyboard shortcuts available for all actions
 - lots of tests for backend and frontend

+Kukulkan uses some features that require a recent browser (e.g. CSS relative colors) and does not provide any backwards compatibility for older browsers.
+If you are not running a recent browser, things may break.

 ## Installation

 Assumes that you have [notmuch](https://notmuchmail.org) installed and working.